Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ### Additional elements of the OSPSuite.Core solution

 The OSPSuite.Core repository contains the [appveyor.yml](https://github.com/Open-Systems-Pharmacology/OSPSuite.Core/blob/develop/appveyor.yml) file that helps configure [appveyor](https://www.appveyor.com/) that we are using as a CI/CD service.
-There you can define f.e. things like which branches get built, if the artifacts are published on a PR and more:
+There you can define f.e. things like which branches that get built, if the artifacts are published on a PR and more:

 ```
 configuration: Debug